 Have I convinced you that you can write your thoughts into your personal history?
 When writing your story, your thoughts create a more powerful connection that your readers will crave and that no genealogical record will ever share.

-That's why you write the story of you.
+That's why you write the story of yourself.

 Continue Learning about Personal History